IdentityPython/oidcendpoint/doc/source/session_manager.rst

 Token
 +++++

-As mention above there are presently only 3 tokens that are defined:
+As mention above there are presently only 3 token types that are defined:

 - authorization_code,
 - access_token and